-The chemical potentials $\mu_{i}$ are the derivatives $\mu_{i}= \partial G/\partial n_{i}$ of the Gibbs free energy with respect to the metabolites' mole numbers $n_{i}$.
-For ideal mixtures (small amounts of metabolites in aqueous solution, no mixture effects, activity coefficients of 1), they can be computed by the formula\footnote{ The thermodynamic-kinetic formalism \cite{edgi:07} defines a quantity related to the chemical potential, the thermokinetic potential $\xi_{i} = \e^{\mu_{i}/RT}$.
-It can be formally split into $\xi_{i} = C_{i}\, c_{i}$, where $C_{i}$ is called the capacity.
-For indeal mixtures (satisfying Eq.~(\ref{eq:muideal})), the formula reads $\xi_{i} = \e^{\mu^{(0)}_{i}/RT}\, c_{i}$ with a capacity $C_{i}=\e^{\mu^{(0)}_{i}/RT}$.}
+The chemical potentials $\mu_{i}$ are defined as the derivatives $\mu_{i}= \partial G/\partial n_{i}$ of the system's total Gibbs free energy by the metabolite mole numbers $n_{i}$.
+For ideal mixtures (metabolites at low concentrations in an aqueous solution, no mixture effects, activity coefficients of 1), the chemical potential of metabolite $i$ is given by the formula